openbiomedical/3D-Printed-Wheelchair-/README.md

 Here you can find all the models to create or redisigns a wheelchair.

-To understand the name of the objects you should see the archive "Assembly instructions"
+To understand the name of the objects you should see the archive "Assembly instructions" and "foot holder instructions"